“Mom, was I a mistake?” “Well, you WERE my sponge baby.”

 Yuck.
 GROSS!
 TMI!
-Your teenagers probably don’t want to hear about anything about how they were conceived, your episiotomy, or about Dad and your ovaries, but we parents do say these awful things out loud, don’t we?
+Your teenagers probably don’t want to hear about anything about how they were conceived, your episiotomy, or about Dad and your ovaries.
+Yet we parents do say these awful things out loud, don’t we?
 Why, WHY do we insist on oversharing personal information that our kids don’t need or want to hear?

-Back in college, I had a roommate whose mother liked to come visit and “hang out with the girls.”
-She asked us to call us by her first name, and told us cringe worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
-I don’t think the word “oversharing” had been invented thirty years ago, but awkward, uncomfortable silences definitely had been.
-We were kind of horrified by her candor, but mostly because she had been so frank in front of her own daughter.
+Back in college, I had a roommate whose mother liked to come visit and hang out with the girls.
+She asked us to call her by her first name.
+And she told us cringe-worthy stories about her sex life, her IUD, and how she had finally decided to have it removed.
+I don’t think the word “oversharing” had been invented 30 years ago.
+But we all felt it with our awkward, uncomfortable silences.
+We were horrified by her candor.
+And mostly because she had been so frank in front of her own daughter.
 We all agreed it was an embarrassing way for a mom to behave.

 It’s not just about sex, either.
-Parental oversharing is also about dumb things we did as teens, or about poor decisions we made involving alcohol or drugs that began with a six pack of beer and ended with a golf cart in a pond.
-Some of it is because we want our kids to know that we remember what it was like to be young and foolish, but all too often, our kids interpret them as license to do stupid stuff.
+Parental oversharing is also about dumb things we did as teens.
+Or about poor decisions we made involving alcohol or drugs that began with a 6-pack of beer and ended with a golf cart in a pond.
+Some of it is because we want our kids to know that we remember what it was like to be young and foolish.
+But all too often, our kids interpret our youthful behavior as license to do stupid stuff.

 One of my husband’s favorite college stories to tell our kids was about one final exam.
 He showed up to take the test, only to find that no one was there because the classroom had been moved after the very first class.
 He had—get this—never gone back after the first day.
 Hilarious, right?
 What I heard whenever he told this story: “What a moron!
 You flunked a class and wasted so much money!”
 What our impressionable young son heard?
 “You skipped class, and got away with it!
 AWESOME!”